-Performance Goal 2023 Analysis Financial Growth Exceeded stretch based on predetermined goals Total property occupancy, lease renewal lift Strategic Initiatives Between threshold and target based on disposition Dispositions under Optimization Plan value Construction & Development Target based on predetermined goals except below Entitlement submissions, zoning approvals, severance, permits threshold on severance objective Leasing Target based on achievement Finalize remerchandising plans and optimization plans for specific properties Asset Strategy Target based on achievement Implement automation technology CEO assessment as to overall performance Target
+Performance Goal 2024 Analysis Financial Growth Exceeded stretch based on predetermined goals Total property occupancy, lease renewal lift Strategic Initiatives Below threshold based on disposition value Dispositions Construction, Development & Environmental Between threshold and target based on predetermined Entitlement submissions, zoning approvals, severance, permits, environmental budget to actual variance allowance goals Redevelopment Projects Target on all but one property based on achievement Finalize remerchandising plans and optimization plans for specific properties Asset Strategy Target based on achievement Portfolio analysis project and reconciliation project CEO assessment as to overall performance Target

-INDIVIDUAL SCORECARD ACHIEVEMENT: 61.51% out of 60% TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 40%): 98.27%
+INDIVIDUAL SCORECARD ACHIEVEMENT: 49.3% out of 60% TOTAL SCORECARD ACHIEVEMENT (including Corporate Scorecard weighted at 40%): 100.4%

-Mr. Robins received 81.9% of his eligible stretch bonus which is the equivalent to 98.3% of his eligible target bonus.
-In the prior year, he received 88.9% of his eligible stretch bonus which was the equivalent of 97.8% of his eligible target bonus.
+Mr. Robins received 78.4% of his eligible stretch bonus which is the equivalent to 100.4% of his eligible target bonus.
+In the prior year, he received 81.9% of his eligible stretch bonus which was the equivalent of 98.3% of his eligible target bonus.